128technology/docs/docs/intro_upgrading.md

 The standard upgrade workflow is for individual instances of 128T software to download software upgrades directly from mirror servers hosted and managed by 128 Technology on the public internet.
 Occasionally, 128T routers are deployed in locations with restricted or no access to the internet.
 In this case, you can configure the routers to retrieve software from conductor.

-Within a given router's configuration, at `router > system > software-update`, you can configure the `repository` setting to one of three values:
+Within a given router's configuration, at `router > system > software-update > repository`, you can configure the `source-type` setting to one of three values:

 - `conductor-only`: the router will retrieve software versions only from (or through) the conductor
 - `prefer-conductor`: the router will retrieve software versions from the conductor, and fall back to using the internet